uccser/cs-unplugged/csunplugged/topics/content/en/searching-algorithms/sequential-and-binary-search-unit-plan/lessons/divide-and-conquer-junior.md

 ## Lesson starter

+This is for students who are learning to identify numbers from 1 to 100.
 We have 15 different numbers, one on each card.
 You can’t see them but this time they are in order from the lowest number to the highest number.
 The numbers range from 1 to 100.